clemcrafts/trumid/README.md

 ### 5. Complexity from Excessive Service Layers
 The architecture's reliance on numerous artificial service layers not only adds unnecessary complexity but also predisposes the system to increased latency.
 Simplifying these layers could enhance performance and reduce the risk of bottlenecks.

+By doing so, the system can achieve a leaner, more efficient operational model, thereby mitigating the potential for delays and improving data throughput.
+Also, the queuing system between each steps seems a bit too artificial.

 ### 6. Overdiversification of Technologies
 The platform's strategy of employing a wide array of technologies, while indicative of versatility, suggests a lack of focus that could complicate maintenance and integration.
 Streamlining the technology stack may improve efficiency and cohesiveness across the system.
+This overdiversification can lead to increased overhead in both training for technical staff and in the complexity of operations.
+A more unified and carefully selected technology stack would not only ease the management burden but also enhance the system’s overall reliability and scalability, making it more adaptable to future needs and simplifications.

 ## b.
 Strengths